Our Centre is open Monday – Friday from 8:30 am – 4:00 pm. The Centre is closed on weekends and on all statutory and civic holidays.

 Membership is $35.50 annually.
 The membership fee can be paid by cash, cheque, debit or credit card.

-Complete a Membership Form and submit it, along with your membership fee (cash or cheque), to 670 Albert St, Ottawa, ON K1R 6L2.
+Complete a Membership Form and submit it, along with your membership fee paid online by PayPal, or cash or cheque mailed to 670 Albert St, Ottawa, ON K1R 6L2.
 Or stop by our front desk in person to make your payment with a debit or credit card.

 Membership is valid from April 1 to March 31.